hpcc-systems/STEMChallenge/README.md

 The slides and information presented in this workshop can be viewed in the *Docs* folder.

+A wonderful "Cheat Sheet" is also located in the same *Docs* folder.

+...and this link might also be helpful to you: [Learn ECL](https://solutionslab.hpccsystems.com/learn-ecl/introduction/)

 ## The Questions:

 **Category One (MS1):**